public interface IscServer

 The Smart GWT Server is optional, and Smart GWT's client-side Ajax engine can be integrated with any server that provides HTTP access, using XML, JSON, SOAP or proprietary data protocols.
 However any server in a modern web application will be required to provide most or all of the features of the Smart GWT Server (described below), and the Smart GWT Server represents a best-of-breed implementation of these facilities with a long history of high-volume production deployments.

-client-side integration, data arrives as HTTP params or XML messages, and you must parse
+integration, data arrives as HTTP params or XML messages, and you must parse values into the

-values into the correct types (eg java.util.Date) and validate them, or use a server framework
+correct types (eg java.util.Date) and validate them, or use a server framework that does so.

 The Smart GWT Server delivers data to and from the browser using a proprietary, maximally efficient protocol, providing simple Java APIs for sending and receiving data.